Hemanth-18-2002/supply-chain-dashboard/README.md

 Source Data:

-The source Cleansed_Supply_Chain_Data table must be present in your BigQuery dataset.
+The source Supply_Chain_Data table must be present in your BigQuery dataset.

 Python Environment: